plone/documentation/docs/classic-ui/forms.md

 Plone uses the [z3c.form](http://pythonhosted.org/z3c.form) library to build its web-forms.
 The packages responsible for integrating with Plone are [plone.z3cform](https://github.com/plone//plone.z3cform) and [plone.app.z3cform](https://github.com/plone/plone.app.z3cform) which contains most of the widgets and default templates.
 To simplify the process of organizing a form and specifying its widgets and fields, Plone utilizes [plone.autoform](https://github.com/plone/plone.autoform), in particular its `AutoExtensibleForm` base class.
 It is responsible for handling form hints and configuring z3c.form widgets and groups (fieldsets).

-A form is a view that utilizes these libraries.
+A form is a view that utilizes these libraries to auto generate forms.

 (classic-ui-forms-general-forms-label)=